Pejeloco/ShieldEstate/README.md

 ### Setup

-- Clone the repository or download the source code.
+- Clone the repository or download the resources inside the Shield Estate app folder.
 - Ensure that all the files, including the dataset file are in the same folder.
-- Set that folder as your working directory in you Python IDE.
+- Set that folder as your working directory in your terminal.

 ### Usage

-- Open your terminal, it can be your command propmt in windows.
+- Open your command prompt terminal.
 - Set up you terminal directory to be the folder where you store the downloaded documents.
 - create a virtual environment inside with this new file directory
-- Run the following code to install all the necessary libraries:
+- Run the following line of code to install all the necessary libraries: pip install -r requirements.txt
+- Run the following line of code to initizalize the Shield estate app: python startup_main.py
 - Follow the on-screen prompts to input information about your listing
 - The script will predict the price for your listing, evaluate your suggested price, and generate a heatmap that includes your listing
 - The heatmap will be saved as madrid_centro_heatmap.html in your current directory.
 Open this file in a web browser to view the heatmap.